Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

-The incomplete mechanistic understanding of membrane separations
+Mechanistic understanding of membrane transport

 Research Areas